arcadeJHS/ai-search-sveltekit/README.md

 > **Note:** The "PREFIX-" prefix allows you to define prefixed custom elements.
 > Define it in `vite.webcomponents.config`, setting a value for the variable `LIBRARY_PREFIX`.

+Define which components you want to expose, exporting them in the `src/lib/web-components/index.ts` file.

 Then run: